ugcd/solarius/index.md

 ### About

-This web page is devoted to R package `solarius` developed in the [UCGD](http://ugcd.github.io/) research group, Institute of Biomedical Research of Hospital de la Santa Creu i Sant Pau, Barcelona, Spain.
+This web page is about R package `solarius` developed in the [UCGD](http://ugcd.github.io/) research group, Institute of Biomedical Research of Hospital de la Santa Creu i Sant Pau, Barcelona, Spain.
 The package provides an interface to [SOLAR](http://www.txbiomed.org/departments/genetics/genetics-detail?r=37):
 *Sequential Oligogenic Linkage Analysis Routines* program,